PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 19:14:56
+Last updated: 2024-04-02 19:15:30
-Random Quote: The shoe that fits one person pinches another; there is no recipe for living that suits all cases. - Carl Jung
+Random Quote: The most certain sign of wisdom is cheerfulness. - Michel de Montaigne